9 Nuisance Pond Weed and Algae Species to Look Out For

 Curly-leaf Pondweed (Potamogeton crispus)

 Native to Eurasia, Africa, and Australia, curly-leaf pondweed was first introduced in the Great Lakes region of the United States in the 1800s.
 Unlike most plants, curly-leaf pondweed thrives in low-lit water and can be seen in late fall and early spring, allowing it to get a head start on most vegetation and create a surface mat that deprives other plants of oxygen.
-Due to its turions, which are overwintering storage buds that can hitch a ride on boats, fishing gear, and animals, the pondweed has reproduced and spread throughout nutrient-rich waters in most of the northern and southern regions of the country.
+Due to its turions, which are overwintering storage buds that can hitch a ride on boats, fishing gear, and animals, this invasive pond weed has reproduced and spread throughout nutrient-rich waters in most of the northern and southern regions of the country.

 The introduction of grass carp may be an effective natural solution to curly-leaf pondweed overgrowth if it is a legal option in your state.
 A proactive approach to gain long-term control of the nuisance plant may also be the use of a slow-acting systemic herbicide with a prolonged exposure period.
 An effective management strategy will provide comprehensive techniques to prevent turions and plant fragments from displacement by recreational crafts and lake visitors.